scharris/sqljson-query/docs/README.md

 database metadata file (generated from a database via included tool), SQL/JSON-Query
 generates:
-- SQL queries compliant with the SQL/JSON standard (or the closest approximation supported by the database) for fetching nested data, for Oracle or Postgres databases
+- SQL queries compliant with the SQL/JSON standard (or the closest approximation supported by the database) for fetching nested data, for PostgreSQL, MySQL and Oracle databases
 - Result type declarations in TypeScript or Java, defining the structure of the objects appearing in result sets for the generated SQL, and to which the query results can be directly deserialized